Probing BERT's priors with serial reproduction chains: Abstract

 \section{Abstract}

-We can learn as much about language models from what they \emph{say} as we learn from their performance on targeted benchmarks.
-Sampling is a promising bottom-up method for probing, but generating samples from successful models like BERT remains challenging.
-Taking inspiration from theories of iterated learning in cognitive science, we explore the use of \emph{serial reproduction chains} to probe BERT's priors.
-Although the masked language modeling objective does not guarantee a consistent joint distribution, we observe that a unique and consistent estimator of the ground-truth joint distribution may be obtained by a \emph{GSN sampler}, which randomly selects which word to mask and reconstruct on each step.
-We compare the lexical and syntactic statistics of sentences from the resulting prior distribution against those of the ground-truth corpus distribution and elicit a large empirical sample of naturalness judgments to investigate how, exactly, the model deviates from human speakers.
-Our findings suggest the need to move beyond top-down evaluation methods toward bottom-up probing to capture the full richness of what has been learned about language.
+Sampling is a promising bottom-up method for exposing what generative models have learned about language, but it remains unclear how to generate representative samples from popular masked language models (MLMs) like BERT.
+The MLM objective yields a dependency network with no guarantee of consistent conditional distributions, posing a problem for naive approaches.
+Drawing from theories of iterated learning in cognitive science, we explore the use of \emph{serial reproduction chains} to sample from BERT's priors.
+In particular, we observe that a unique and consistent estimator of the ground-truth joint distribution is given by a Generative Stochastic Network (GSN) sampler, which randomly selects which token to mask and reconstruct on each step.
+We show that the lexical and syntactic statistics of sentences from GSN chains closely match the ground-truth corpus distribution and perform better than other methods in a large corpus of naturalness judgments.
+Our findings establish a firmer theoretical foundation for bottom-up probing and highlight richer deviations from human priors\footnote{Code and data are available at \url{https://github.com/taka-yamakoshi/TelephoneGame}}.